-In the spring semester of the third year, students once again register for three HIS 600 courses with their three advisors, but the work of this semester is as follows:
+In the spring semester of the third year, students once again register for three HIS 600 courses with their three advisers, but the work of this semester is as follows:

-- 1. Complete qualifying examinations no later than February - 2.
-File an Application for Candidacy form after passing exams - 3.
-Complete and defend a prospectus by May 15.
+- 1. complete qualifying examinations no later than February; - 2. file an Application for Candidacy form after passing exams; - 3. apply for departmental research support (or indicate that you wish to TA in the year ahead) by April 15 - 3. complete and defend a prospectus by May 15.